Release Notes for Cisco ESR6300 Routers, IOS-XE 26.1.x

 Parent CLI: Not Applicable.

-Ignore these warnings if you have already configured a strong key.
-The system applies the SSH keypair association (ip ssh ec/rsa keypair-name) after the boot process.
+If you have already configured a strong key, you can ignore the warnings that may appear during boot before the keypair association takes effect.
+The system applies the SSH keypair association (ip ssh ec/rsa <keypair-name>) after the boot process.

 Once this configuration is active, SSH will use the correct key for secure connections.